cyfair-cs/seven-lakes-oct-2023/README.md

 ## For Contributors:

 Unless you have access to this repository already, submit your solutions as a pull request.
-All solutions will be located in the root folder (`/`), and should be created to read input from `/dataset/`.
+Each problem has its own folder, and all solutions to that problem go in its folder.
+Input files are available in the `dataset` folder, so set scanners to read from that folder and move the Java file to the root directory to run.
 Additionally, all solutions should be well commented (with the name of the author at the top of the file) such that novice competitors can read through the solutions and fully understand them.

 For example: